McDonald Islands

 The McDonald Islands (53°3′34.9″S 72°35′32.2″E) are an uninhabited archipelago in the southern Indian Ocean in the vicinity of Heard Island (53°06′S 73°31′E).
-Together with Heard Island, they make up the Australian external Territory of Heard Island and McDonald Islands.
+Together with Heard Island, they make up the Australian external territory of Heard Island and McDonald Islands.
 The McDonald Islands are the emergent peaks of submarine volcanoes and are Australian external territory.
 Prior to 1992, there had not been an eruption in the previous 75,000 years.

 Morphology

-The McDonald Islands comprise three islands: McDonald Island, Flat Island (which later merged with McDonald Island) and Meyer Rock.
+The McDonald Islands comprise three islands: McDonald Island, Flat Island (which later merged with McDonald Island), Needle Island, and Meyer Rock.
 The islands are mostly composed of phonolitic low-silica pumice, dikes and lava domes, and sit atop a submarine plateau, the Kerguelen Plateau.
 They are located about 75 km from Heard Island.

 McDonald Island is the largest of the islands, at around 1 sqkm in area.
 It has been the main focus of volcanic activity in recent times.
 Prior to 1996, McDonald Island had been a flat green island whose pumice beaches provided a great nesting area for penguin breeding.
 The island now has two main peaks, Maxwell Hill and Samarang Hill – the highest is Maxwell Hill at 230 m.

+Flat Island was originally a low-lying island adjacent to McDonald Island.
+It as since merged with McDonald Island as a result of volcanic activity since the 1980s.

+Needle Island is a small, pinnacle rock or outcrop located about 0.2 nautical miles (0.4 km) of McDonald Island, just offshore.

+Meyer Island is a pinnacle rock that sits about 1 nautical mile (2 km) northwest of McDonald Island, making it the most distant of these features relative to the main island.

 Eruptions

 Prior to 1992, no eruptions had taken place at the McDonald Islands volcano for 75,000 years.
-A series of eruptions started in 1992.
+A series of eruptions began in 1992.